samuelusc/CSCI596-Project/README.md

 # CSCI596-Project

-**Team members:** Jialiang Wang, shengyi Liu, Zitong Li, Mengyan Zhang, Guodong Sun, Xinru Hong
+**Team members:** Jialiang Wang, shengyi Liu, Zitong Li, Mengyan Zhang, Guodong Sun, Rachel Huang **Set-up:** Oct.
-**Set-up:** Oct.
 10, 2023

 👉🏽 For this project, we will be using: